All the Support Champions for the videogame Paladins

 - Brain Bleach: One of Io's jokes has her clearly annoyed at seeing something during the night, though what the "that" Io is referring to could be anything from the Power struggle between the factions of the realm...or someone getting jiggy.
 Either way, the joke is open to interpretation:Io: "At night we see all...
 We never wanted to see that."

-- The Beastmaster: She can summon her fox companion, Luna, into battle.
-Luna will assist in damaging and stunning enemies.
+- The Beastmaster: She can summon her fox companion, Luna, into battle and then reposition her every 8 seconds.
+Luna will assist in damaging and stunning enemies, and can even capture objectives.

 - Combat Medic: She only has one type of healing at base,Moonlight, which you point at the enemy to heal them.
 Her Life Link talent also makes it so that anyone near Luna get healed in an Area of Effect.